 The airport is open 24 hours.

 Go Airlink provides an ride-share airport shuttle between the airport and New York City.
-Go Airlink provides an ride-share airport shuttle between the airport and New York City.
 Service is available 24-hours per day.
-Once you arrive at the airport, head over to the ground transportation desk and present the desk agent with your shuttle voucher.
+Head to the ground transportation desk and present the desk agent with your shuttle voucher.
 The agent will direct you to your scheduled shuttle.
-Your shuttle driver will know when your flight is scheduled to arrive, so you won’t need to worry about missing your ride if your flight is delayed.
+Your shuttle driver will know when your flight is scheduled to arrive.
 For more information, visit the Go Airlink web site.

 AirTrain is an elevated railway system that serves JFK Airport, and connects all airport terminals and parking lots with the Long Island Rail Road and New York City subway lines in Queens.
 AirTrain service runs 24 hours a day, and is affordable, easy to use and wheelchair-accessible.
 Three overlapping routes are available: the Howard Beach route, Jamaica Station route and All Terminals loop.
-Passengers can ride the AirTrain for free around the airport, but must pay if entering or exiting at off-airport AirTrain stations.
+Passengers can ride the AirTrain free or charge around the airport, but must pay $8.00 by MetroCard if entering or exiting at Jamaica or Howard Beach Stations.
 For more information, visit the Airtrain web site.

-The following car rental companies are available at the airport: Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless.
+The following car rental companies are available at the airport: Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Thrifty.
 Location: Car rental counters or courtesy phones can be found on the arrivals level near the baggage claim in all terminals.
 To pick-up the car you will take the AirTrain to Federal Circle Station.

-Some area hotels provide courtesy airport shuttle service for their guests.
-Ask your hotel about shuttle service details and availability.
-Passengers can take the AirTrain to the hotel shuttles waiting area at Federal Circle station.
-Here are some hotels that offer airport shuttle service: Best Western JFK Airport Hotel • Comfort Inn & Suites Ozone Park • Courtyard JFK International Airport • Crowne Plaza JFK Airport • Days Inn JFK Airport • Fairfield Inn New York JFK Airport • Hampton Inn NY – JFK • Hilton Garden Inn Queens/JFK Airport • Hilton New York JFK • Holiday Inn Express At JFK • Holiday Inn New York JFK Airport Area • Radisson Hotel JFK Airport • Sheraton JFK Airport Hotel • Sleep Inn JFK Airport Rockaway Blvd • The Five Towns Inn.
+Some area hotels provide airport shuttle service: Best Western JFK Airport Hotel • Comfort Inn JFK Airport • Crowne Plaza JFK Airport • Days Inn JFK Airport • Fairfield Inn New York JFK Airport • Five Towns Inn • Hampton Inn NY – JFK • Hilton New York JFK • Holiday Inn Express At JFK • Hyatt Regency JFK Airport at Resorts World New York • JFK Inn • Radisson Hotel JFK Airport • Super 8 by Wyndham Jamaica North Conduit • The Five Towns Inn • Wingate by Wyndham Far Rockaway JFK Airport.

-The New York City metropolitan area is served by three major airports: JFK International Airport, LaGuardia Airport and Newark Liberty International Airport.
+The New York City metropolitan area is served by three major airports: JFK, LaGuardia and Newark Liberty.
 The NYC Airporter provides service between JFK and LaGuardia or JFK and Newark Airport (via Port Authority Bus Terminal transfer to a partner service).
 All County Express and ETS Air Shuttles also provide service between JFK and LaGuardia or Newark Liberty Airport.

 Taxi stands are located outside each terminal.
 Ignore non-uniformed people offering to assist with baggage.
-Sample Taxi Fares from JFK Airport: Flat Fare is $52 to the first destination (plus tolls and tip).
+Sample Taxi Fares from JFK Airport: Flat Fare is $52 (or $56.50 during peak time of 4:00PM – 8:00PM) to the first destination (plus tolls and tip).
 The taximeter and receipt should reflect this is a flat fare.